 Next we cross the Straits of Magellan to Tierra del Fuego (Land of Fire) and re-enter Argentina, on the scenic drive to Ushuaia.

-We then visit the nearby Tierra del Fuego (Land of Fire) National Park, where the Pan American Highway ends 17,848 kilometres from its starting point in Alaska.
+We also visit the nearby Tierra del Fuego (Land of Fire) National Park, where the Pan American Highway ends 17,848 kilometres from its starting point in Alaska.
 You will be picked up in the morning and taken to the park.
 Here you can learn about the local flora and fauna as well as the hiking trails.
 The national park, which has often been compared with Alaska’s panhandle, covers 63,000 hectares of mountains, lakes, deep valleys, glaciers and rivers.
 You can trek along various trails through the beautiful beech forests, spotting wildlife along the way, including guanacos, foxes, beavers, condors and oyster catchers.
 You have the option to return back to the hotel with the group in the mid afternoon or spend the full day there.

 There are also some interesting museums in Ushuaia which reveal its interesting natural and colonial history, such as the Maritime Museum and Museum at the End of the World.
 At the Ushuaia tourist office you can have your passport stamped with an official End of the World stamp.
 Those interested in steam trains might like to go for a train ride on the Tren del Fin del Mundo or End of the World Train.

 Included Excursions: Beagle Channel cruise • Tierra del Fuego National Park

 Your adventure of a lifetime comes to an end today.
 If you have a late flight or have lengthened your stay by adding post tour accommodation you will have more time to explore the sights.

 |Day 2||El Calafate||Patagonia||B|

 |Day 3||Puerto Natales||Chile||BL|

 |Day 8||Punta Arenas||B|